 There is no ‘one size fits all’.
 Every menopausal woman needs options tailored to themselves.
 Some women sail through without an issue, others experience minor symptoms and for others it is extreme.
 Apparently only 50% of women who suffer actually go and seek treatment, I’m not sure why that is.
 Maybe because not so long ago the hormone changes were seen as a sign of madness.
 Are women scared of putting it out there?
 Worrying if people will judge?
 Scared people will think less of them?

-Attitudes to mental health are changing, thank God, and there are a wide range of options the GP can discuss with you, or they can refer you elsewhere if needed.
+Attitudes to menopause and mental health are changing, thank God, and there are a wide range of options the GP can discuss with you, or they can refer you elsewhere if needed.

 There are tons of online forums where women are talking about their symptoms and supporting each other.
 The more we talk about it the less of a taboo it will become.